Dream7itty/CTF_challenges_collections/README.md

 # CTF_challenges_collections
-We collect all relative CTF challenges
+I collect all relative CTF challenges
+This Repo is used for CTFers with various levels, which is useful to improve your skills If you have any suggestions, please contact me ASAP.